Abigail Ratchford Rocks Lacy Red Lingerie & Plays With Chopsticks In Sexy Instagram Post

 “One, as those eyes speak volumes,” a third user commented.

-Fans seemed mostly torn between the two photos, but an overwhelming majority agreed that she looked amazing on both of them.
+Fans seemed mostly torn between the two pics, but an overwhelming majority agreed that she looked amazing in both of them.

 Abigail has been sharing plenty of lingerie photos this week.
 Just yesterday, the bombshell opted for both a black strappy look and a girly pink look, both of which proved to be extremely popular with her fans.